photon1503/az-native/demos/08-apim/readme.md

-# Optimizing and Securing API Access using Api Management (APIM)
+# Optimizing and Securing Access using Api Management & Application Gateway

-- API Management Recap
+- API Management (APIM) Recap
-- API Versions and Revisions
-- Introduction to Easy Auth on Azure Container Apps
+- API Versions and Revisions using Azure Container Apps
 - Authenticating to Backend Services using Managed Identity
 - Understanding Gateway Pattern and Backends for Frontend Pattern